-On March 14, Twitch, the world leader in streaming gameplay footage, announced a new initiative aimed at promoting the development of games that incorporate modern streaming video technology.
-Inspired by unique collective gameplay experiences such as Twitch Plays Pokemon, the streaming giant hopes developers will embrace the potential of audience interaction in their game designs.
+On March 14, Twitch announced a new initiative aimed at promoting the development of games that incorporate streaming video technology.
+Inspired by unique collective gameplay experiences across the platform, Twitch hopes developers will embrace the potential of audience interaction in their game designs.

-The poster child for this concept is Pipeworks’ own SUPERFIGHT, the digital incarnation of Darin Ross’ hit card game of outrageous arguments.
-Though at its core, SUPERFIGHT is a game about two people engaged in a duel of wits, the most impressive aspect of SUPERFIGHT lies in its ability to immediately engage viewers around the globe.
-Using a simple, intuitive interface, viewers cast votes for the best, most inspiring, most hilarious arguments, and are rewarded with both persistent in-game experience points, and the satisfaction of watching a player’s dreams of victory collapse in real-time.
+The poster child for this concept is Pipeworks’ own SUPERFIGHT, the digital version of Darin Ross’ hit card game of outrageous arguments.
+At its core, SUPERFIGHT is a game about two people engaged in a duel of wits.
+The most impressive aspect of SUPERFIGHT lies in its ability to immediately engage viewers around the globe.

 Viewers cast their votes for the best hilarious arguments, and gain rewards as in-game experience points.
 The satisfaction of watching a player’s dreams of victory collapse in real-time is a plus.

 As an example of Stream First design, SUPERFIGHT took its first steps into the public limelight at the GDC 2016.